 In June 2011, our Board of Directors authorized a stock repurchase program under which up to five million shares of our outstanding common stock could be repurchased through June of 2012 at the discretion of management.
 A total of 1,782,603 shares at an aggregate cost of \$4.0 million were repurchased under this authorization during the year ending December 31, 2012.
-A stock repurchase program was not in place during 2013; therefore, no shares were repurchased during the year.
+This 2011 repurchase authorization expired in June 2012.